-The violence in Tripoli, Lebanon’s second largest city, has seen machine guns and anti-tank rockets being fired.
+The violence in Tripoli, Lebanon’s second largest city, saw machine guns and anti-tank rockets fired.

 Najib Mikati, the Lebanese prime minister who is a native of Tripoli himself, raised fresh concern on Wednesday over “efforts to drag Lebanon more and more into the conflict in Syria when what is required is for leaders to co-operate … to protect Lebanon from the danger”.